QCDogsquad/Gracie2021/README.md

 # Vex PROS Basic
-This is our basic experimental codebase for the VEX Robotics Competition.
+This is our basic and foundational codebase for the VEX Robotics Competition.
 We use the PROS kernel.

 ## Building notes
 The build system is set up in a very unorthodox way.
 Files are built through executing a single build.bat file.